MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/about/SKUDifferences.md

 |						|				|				|File Server Cluster			|
 |VSS based host backup	| √				|				|								|

+## Windows Client ##

+### Features that are limited to a subset of Windows Client Hosts ###

+Hyper-V is only available on Enterprise and Professional versions of Windows Client.

+### Windows Client Specific Default Settings ###

+Enhanced Session Mode is enabled by default on Windows Client hosts.

+Intercept and VMBus throttling are disabled by default on Windows Client hosts

 ## Windows Server ##